tangcong/codis-operator/README.md

 ### Easily Create/Maintain Cluster

-Codis Cluster has a lots of components(proxy/dashboard/redis/fe/sentinel).it will cost a lot of time if it deployed and managed by traditional method,especially when nodes die,cut off,we have to recover/migrate every component manually.however,we can easily deploy/destory cluster with only one command based on k8s,and when proxy/dashboard/fe fails(node die,outage,node cut,node resource exhaustion),all these failure will be self-healing that saves much time.
+Codis Cluster has a lots of components(proxy/dashboard/redis/fe/sentinel).it will cost a lot of time if it is deployed and managed by traditional method,especially when nodes die,cut off,we have to recover/migrate every component manually.however,we can easily deploy/destory cluster with only one command based on k8s,and when proxy/dashboard/fe fails(node die,outage,node cut,node resource exhaustion),all these failures will be self-healing that saves much time.

 ## Feature